-Attorney’s Gallini and Lowe frequently utilize the expertise of highly qualified outside educational experts to strengthen your case with sound professional opinions.
+Our attorneys frequently utilize the expertise of highly qualified outside educational experts to strengthen your case with sound professional opinions.
 An independent medical, psychological, educational, or behavioral evaluation by a well-credentialed professional is often a necessary tool in demonstrating a child’s particular needs.
 Parents are educated and guided through this process of ensuring that their children are receiving a “free and appropriate public education”, thus empowering them to advocate on their child’s behalf following the successful conclusion of the case.

 Call The Gallini Group today to schedule a consultation.

-All students with a qualifying disability are entitled to a free and appropriate public education (FAPE).
+All students with qualifying disabilities are entitled to a free and appropriate public education (FAPE).
 However, the laws that govern special education are complex, and successfully navigating the special education process can be difficult and overwhelming for parents.
 Our attorneys are here to guide and inform you about your child’s rights within the educational system and to develop effective, practical and creative solutions.

 Our representation of children with special needs encompasses the full spectrum of rights under the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and the Individuals with Disabilities Education Act (IDEA), from attendance at IEP Team meetings and Mediation, to zealous and experienced representation in Due Process Hearings and Federal Court.